What does Neurodiversity mean?

 What should your business be thinking about now?

-Employment in the UK is at record levels and there are skills shortages across many sectors, efforts to attract and hire under-represented groups are now commonplace in many of the larger cities.
+Unemployment in the UK is at record levels and believe it or not, there are still skills shortages across many sectors, efforts to attract and hire under-represented groups are now commonplace in many of the larger cities.
 One underrepresented group that hasn’t received this level of attention are those people that come under the heading of Neurodivergent.

 It can be difficult knowing what to do or where to start when first considering how to better support neurodiversity within your workplace.
 You should ask yourselves some key questions that will help you identify what actions you can take to improve your workplaces.